rishitgupta2003/hostelhub-Backend/README.md

 # Hostel Hub Backend

 Hostel Hub Backend is the backend server for an online buying and selling website dedicated to students residing in hostels.
-It provides RESTful APIs to manage user authentication, product listings and Chat.
+It provides RESTful APIs to manage user authentication and product listings.

 ## Features